knowuh/mmtute/README.md

 ####  Slim

-Middleman supports many templating languages to make maintaining web content easier.
+Middleman supports many templating languages and preprocessors to make maintaining web content easier.
 We are going to use [Slim](http://slim-lang.com/).

 [Slim](http://slim-lang.com/) is an elegant markup that is terse and easy to read.
 From the projects description page: